DESIGN / COLLABORATION

 LOVER: Akanksha, you were studying at NIFT then.
 What were Martin’s instructions when he conducted the workshop?

 Akanksha: After a thorough selection process, around 25 students were selected to be a part of the collection.
-The workshop was held for four days in which Martins's first day brief was to just explore and play with the existing materials that were provided to us.
+The workshop was held for four days in which Martins's first instructions were to just explore and play with the existing materials that were provided to us.
 We loosely knew the Svärtan brief but while experimenting the first day, we were free to go crazy with our expressions.

 Martin: And you did!